James1412/study_timer/README.md

 ### State Management

-I used MVVM architecture with Provider for this project.
+I used MVVM architecture with Riverpod v2 for this project.